pekalicious/pekalicious/_posts/2019-01-07-03-infinite-poop-emoji.markdown

 categories: mcc-workflow
 tags: [ruby,http]
 ---

+I noticed that my crawler was getting stuck in a site even though I set a timeout to `get`.
+Little did I know that the site was full of poop.

+<!--more-->

 ## What happened
 My worker on Heroku was getting stuck trying to get a response from a URL.
 Turns out the website was a trap and would infinitely print out poop emojis.
 Touche [RobePike](http://robpike.io), touche.

-<!--more-->

 ## How I fixed it
 Using the built-in timeout argument in `Net::HTTP.read_timeout` wasn't doing the trick because the website *request* wasn't actually timing out.
 The page would simply take forever.